 When we hear cholesterol, we automatically think it’s bad.
 However, there are both a good and bad cholesterol.
 According to the American Heart Association, cholesterol is a waxy substance that is produced naturally in your body and received from animal foods you eat.
 Cholesterol is responsible for building cells, but it can also be bad and oddly enough, the good cholesterol can help keep the bad in check.
 Bad cholesterol can create plaque build up in your arteries and if it gets too high it can even start to block blood flow.
 When blood is blocked, it creates the perfect setting for heart attacks.
 There are ways you can reduce cholesterol and you can do them every day.

-It seems like something that doesn’t need to be said but as a reminder, don’t gain weight.
+It seems like something that doesn’t need to be said but as a reminder, don’t gain excess weight.
 Obesity directly affects cholesterol levels in the body.
-Choose a diet routine and workout regimen the works for you.
-If you find yourself struggling and thinking it’s too hard to stay fit, imagine how hard it’s going to be to be sick when your bad cholesterol reaches its all-time high.
+Choose a diet routine and workout regimen that work for you.
+If you find yourself struggling and thinking it’s too hard to stay fit, imagine how hard it’s going to be to feel sick when your bad cholesterol reaches its all-time high.

 All-natural supplements can’t replace prescription medication but they also won’t hurt.
-The Mayo Clinic recommends a few supplements that are being effective against lowering bad cholesterol.
+The Mayo Clinic recommends a few supplements that are found to be effective against lowering bad cholesterol.
 Artichoke extract, flaxseed, barley, fish oil, green tea extract, oat bran and whey protein are all great options.